danrpts/webstack/README.md

 ## Authentication

-When authenticating with Google OAuth2 you must update the "client id" and/or "client secret" in the /webserver/config/google_config.json and /webclient/[app name]/javascripts/config/google.json files, respectively.
+When authenticating with Google OAuth2 you must update the "client id" and/or "client secret" in the /webserver/config/google_config.json and /webclient/[app name]/javascripts/config/google.json files.

 ## Client Screenshots
 ![List](https://raw.github.com/danrpts/webstack/master/screenshots/ScreenShotList.png)